Norecipes - Elevating Everyday Meals

 • Black pepper - Beef and black pepper are a match made in heaven, but other spices, such as sansho or shichimi togarashi, will work here.

-• Eggs - In Japan, we have eggs that are raised and processed for being eaten raw and one of the most popular breakfast foods is TKG or eggs over rice.
-Raw or undercooked eggs pose a high risk of food born illness, so I don't recommend topping this with a raw yolk unless you are very confident your eggs are safe.
+• Eggs - In Japan, we have eggs that are raised and processed for being eaten raw, and one of the most popular breakfast foods is TKG or eggs over rice.
+Raw or undercooked eggs pose a high risk of food born illness, so I don't recommend topping your wagyu roast beef with a raw yolk unless you are very confident your eggs are safe.
 If you're unsure, you can skip it or prepare onsen tamago and top it with that.

 How to Make Wagyu Roast Beef Donburi